 Why is Asset Restructuring Important?

-A strategically restructured company particularly, through asset restructuring is at least tentatively, more profitable, more efficient and more focused on its operations.
+A strategically restructured company, mainly through asset restructuring, is at least tentatively, more profitable, more efficient, and more focused on its operations.
 But, asset restructuring could impact and might even weaken the existing stockholder’s stock values.

 There could be an accelerated change in technology and globally expanding competitive pressures due to huge foreign competition.